Why Write a Book?

 1 Do the Hard Yards

 The typical way to write a book is to do a lot of research, read a lot of articles and other books, talk to a lot of people, then sit down and write a lot of words and put some structure around your big idea.
 This is hard work.
-And, it’s why so few people write good books because it takes an effort that most people are not willing or able to make.
+It requires a good edit, a few rewrites and more effort than most people want to put in.
+It’s why so few people write good books.
+It’s also the big reason that I failed to finish so many of my books – it was just too hard and I couldn’t stick at it for long enough to get to the finish line.

 2 Interview Others

 A really easy way to write a book is to go and interview the experts on your topic and transcribe what they say.
-Here’s the seven steps…
+Here are the seven steps…

 - Identify your topic